microsoft/openvmm/Guide/src/user_guide/openhcl/run/hyperv.md

 # Windows - Hyper-V
 Hyper-V has support for running with OpenHCL when running on Windows.
-This is the closest configuration to what we ship in Azure VMs, the only difference being that we use Azure Host OS (as opposed to Windows Client or Windows Server).
+This is the closest configuration to what Microsoft ships in Azure VMs, the only difference being that Azure uses Azure Host OS (as opposed to Windows Client or Windows Server).

 ## Get a Windows version that has development support for OpenHCL